 Engineering > SR305/Johnson Parkway-South Segment Noll Road Construction Project

-- During the final week of October 2020, access to SR305 from lower Johnson Way will be closed for 12 hour time periods intermittently.
+- As of January 18, 2021, access to SR305 from lower Johnson Way is temporarily closed for the duration of the roundabout construction.
 Resident access will be maintained.

 - To sign up for email updates regarding construction on state highways in Kitsap County, please follow this link: bit.ly/2TjXFVe

 SR 305 & Johnson Road Intersection: A roundabout at the intersection of Johnson Road and SR305 is being built to improve traffic mobility and to provide safer access to SR305.
 Also included is the construction of a non-motorized tunnel crossing to provide the only separated pedestrian and bicycle crossing of SR305.
 This tunnel will provide a connection between two significant non-motorized routes that will provide over 7 miles of safe, comfortable, ADA accessible and anxiety free bicycling, walking, and running opportunities.
 Upgraded transit stops near the roundabout and Rectangular Flashing Beacons (RRFB’s) will also provide safer transit access.

 South Segment Noll Road: A newly constructed road (Johnson Parkway) will connect South Noll Road traffic to the new roundabout.
 The newly built Johnson Parkway will provide a safe connection between east and west for schools, neighborhoods, and regional non-motorized networks.